 Ethereum creează un mediu concurențial mai echitabil.
 Clienții au o garanție sigură, încorporată că fondurile vor trece de la un proprietar la altul doar dacă furnizezi ceea ce s-a convenit.
 Nu ai nevoie de influența unei companii mari pentru a face afaceri.

-Since all apps are built on the same blockchain with a shared global state, they can build off each other (like legos).
-This allows for better products and experiences being built all the time.
+All apps are built on the same blockchain with a shared global state, meaning they can build off each other (like Lego bricks).
+This allows for better products and experiences and assurances that no-one can remove any tools apps rely upon.

 Why would I use Ethereum?